fitnycdigitalinitiatives/tenure/_sections/digitalProjects.md

 - Since launching in 2017, the Archive on Demand collection has more than tripled in size, now totaling 686 videos
 - Developed project to digitize video from the [*Faces and Places in Fashion*](https://archiveondemand.fitnyc.edu/items/browse?search=&advanced%5B0%5D%5Belement_id%5D=70&advanced%5B0%5D%5Bterms%5D=Faces+and+Places+in+Fashion&advanced%5B0%5D%5Btype%5D=is+exactly) series by ‘ripping’ DVD copy and making available online through Archive on Demand
+- Developed e-sign process for participant release forms for videos of FIT events, using Adobe Sign
 - Site statistics: 16,106 unique visitors with 42,910 total pageviews (2.12 pages/sessions)

 ### Archive on Demand Video Captioning Project